Terrapin Hideaway

 Distance from Terrapin Hideaway: 6 Minutes away

-While our cabins at Terrapin Hideaway offer a tranquil retreat, the Rock House offers a fascinating glimpse into Ohio's geological past.
-The only true cave in Hocking Hills State Park, this grand tunnel-like corridor is situated midway up a 150-foot cliff of Black Hand sandstone.
+Our cabins at Terrapin Hideaway give you a peaceful place to rest.
+The Rock House gives you a glimpse into Ohio’s geological history.
+It’s the only true cave in Hocking Hills State Park.
+This tunnel-like cave sits halfway up a 150-foot cliff.
+Black Hand sandstone shapes the rock wall.
 Its formation traces back to millions of years ago when Ohio was beneath a prehistoric ocean.

 Hike Length: Rim trail - approximately 2.5 miles, Gorge trail - approximately 0.5 miles